 On gentrification

-Like the clock, I do not pretend to time and progress.
+Like the clock, I do not claim to measure progress, nor to dictate its direction.

 The “Bodega Montferry” will have to close its doors on July 22, 2022.
 Shortly after, the elderly lady who lives in the apartment above will be evicted, and the building will be demolished in order to build new flats.